KO443/Splunk-power-user-lab-Projects/Building Dashboards, Generating Reports & Creating Drilldowns in Splunk/README.md

 Drilldowns add interactive functionality to dashboard panels.
 For example, clicking a value in a chart or table can take you to a related search, open another dashboard, or display a corresponding report.

-Tokens

-Tokens allow dashboards to accept user input—such as dropdown selections, text fields, or time ranges—and use that input dynamically in searches, panels, and drilldowns.

 Reports